semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 To enable MR comments:

 1. Log into Semgrep's [Settings](https://semgrep.dev/manage/settings) to obtain your deployment ID and an API token.
-2. Examine your policy settings by navigating to your [policy settings](https://semgrep.dev/manage/policies/starter-policy?tab=settings).
-Make sure that PR comments are enabled (MR comments and PR comments are enabled by the same toggle switch).
-3. Create an API token on gitlab.com by going to [Profile > Access Tokens](https://gitlab.com/-/profile/personal_access_tokens) and adding a token with `api` scope.
+2. Create an API token in GitLab by going to [Profile > Access Tokens](https://gitlab.com/-/profile/personal_access_tokens) and adding a token with `api` scope.
-4. Copy the token that GitLab gives you.
+3. Copy the token created in the previous step.
-5. Navigate to your repository's Settings > CI/CD, scroll down to 'Variables', and click 'Expand'.
-The url will end with something like: /username/project/-/settings/ci_cd.
+4. Navigate to your repository's Settings > CI/CD, scroll down to 'Variables', and click 'Expand'.
+The URL of the page where you are ends with: /username/project/-/settings/ci_cd.
-6. Click to **Add variable**, give the new variable the key `PAT` and use the token you copied in step 2 as the value.
-Select **mask variable** and **UNSELECT "protect variable"**.
+5. Click to **Add variable**, give the new variable the key `PAT` and use the token you copied in step 3 as the value.
+And then, select **mask variable** and **UNSELECT "protect variable"**.
-7. Update your .gitlab-ci.yml to pass the content of your PAT in through the environment variable `GITLAB_TOKEN`.
+6. Update your .gitlab-ci.yml file with variable `GITLAB_TOKEN` and value `$PAT`.
+See the example code below for details.

 For example:
 ```yaml